-Faculties may make selected minor modifications to one Year of Study (YoS) per validated programme using processes described in their Faculty Quality Statements.
+Faculties may make selected minor modifications to Years of Study (YoS) using processes described in their Faculty Quality Statements67.
 As a minimum the process will include:

-- Supporting comments from the current external examiner (at FHEQ level 5 and above). - Evidence of consultation with student representatives, typically via a Programme Board or Student-Staff Consultative Forum.
+- Supporting comments from the current external examiner (at FHEQ level 5 and above68). - Evidence of consultation with student representatives, typically via a Programme Board or Student-Staff Consultative Forum69.
 This should include letter or email correspondence explaining the change and any corresponding minutes capturing the subsequent discussion and decisions made. - A report of the modification's approval to the Faculty Board (or designated committee). - Updating of the Year of Study Specification